STATEMENT REGARDING COVID-19 – October 26, 2020

-With this in mind, we have been and continue to track the rapidly evolving policy decisions that Centennial College is making with regard to how they are delivering their educational curriculum for the summer and fall semester, and any specific policies, procedures and protocols they are establishing for students with regard to COVID-19.
+With this in mind, we have been and continue to track the rapidly evolving policy decisions that each of our local colleges and universities are making with regard to how they are delivering their educational curriculum for the academic term, and any specific policies, procedures, and protocols they are establishing for students with regard to COVID-19.
 If and when we become aware that the virus directly impacts any of our student residents, we will attempt to inform them of the resources and assistance that each university offers in conjunction with the local health department.

 Clean - At Centennial Place Residence, we take standards for hygiene and cleanliness very seriously and are taking additional steps to ensure the health and wellbeing of our residents and staff.
 We have adopted relevant guidelines issued by the Ontario Ministry of Health and the World Health Organization and communicated all guidelines to our residents.
 Additionally, we are following the Ontario Ministry of Health guidelines for daily cleaning and disinfecting, which includes measures designed to address a broad spectrum of viruses, including COVID-19, hand-washing hygiene and cleaning product specifications to open-area cleaning procedures.